Web Health Links

 How can I tell if a website has good information?

-Look for one of these two logos at the bottom of the first page of a website:
+Look for one of the two logos below at the bottom of the first page of a website:

 Are there some particularly useful websites?